AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 **Format**: `find IDENTIFIER/KEYWORD [& KEYWORDS]…​ [-IDENTIFIER]…​`

 * The `IDENTIFIER` specifies which attribute of the client you want to search for.
-E.g. if you want to search for a client contact by name, use the `n` identifier.
+For example, if you want to search for a client contact by name, use the `n` identifier.
-    * For more information about the identifiers for each field, refer to [what information can we store for each client contact?](#what-information-can-we-store-for-each-client-contact).
+    * For more information about the identifiers for each field, refer to [What information can we store for each client contact?](#what-information-can-we-store-for-each-client-contact).
 * You may not use multiple attributes as your search criteria e.g. you cannot search for a client using address and name at the same time.
   A command like `find n/David a/Botanic gardens` is invalid.
 * The search is **case-insensitive**.